This post may contain affiliate links. Please see my disclosure policy for more details.

 There are plenty of great Hobart beaches to choose from, even though the city lies along the River Derwent rather than the actual coastline.
 Close to the city are a selection of beaches such as those at Sandy Bay, or across the river at Bellerive and Howrah.

-Within about half an hour’s drive you can also reach surfing beaches such as Park Beach and Clifton Beach, as well as long and lovely Seven Mile Beach in the picture above.
+Within about half an hour’s drive of Hobart, you can also reach surfing beaches such as Park Beach and Clifton Beach, as well as long and lovely Seven Mile Beach.
 You just won’t get year-round hot weather!

 Tasmania seems to have a reputation for being a bit behind the times compared to the rest of Australia.
 While it’s certainly less developed in some ways, it has amazing scenery and great history.
 There’s also plenty of culture and things to do in Hobart.

-Perusing open-air Salamanca Markets on a Saturday is a must-do, with its artisan products and live music.
+Perusing open-air Salamanca Markets on a Saturday in Hobart is a must-do, with its artisan products and live music.
 The surrounding historical architecture at Battery Point is also interesting to explore.

 The Museum of Old and New Art (MONA) is well known even on the mainland, as well as waterfront Hobart Museum and Art Gallery.
 I also found a good choice of cafes and restaurants in the city.